StarStrider23/Black-Scholes-project/README.md

 ## The Black-Scholes model

 The Black–Scholes model is a foundational framework in quantitative finance used to price European-style options.
 It provides a closed-form solution for option prices under a set of simplifying assumptions about market behavior.
-At its core, the model assumes that the underlying asset price follows a geometric Brownian motion with constant volatility and drift.
+At its core, the model assumes that the underlying asset price follows a Geometric Brownian Motion with constant volatility and drift.
 Beyond that, there are also some additional assumptions: constant risk-free interest rate, frictionless markets (no transaction costs or taxes), no arbitrage opportunities exist and of course that the underlying asset doesn't pay dividends.

 Mathematically speaking, the Black-Scholes model is a a second-order linear partial differential equation (PDE).